khalidMahmod/atlasGPT/README.md

 6. Wait until everything has loaded in.
 You should see something like `INFO:werkzeug:Press CTRL+C to quit`.

-7. Open up a second terminal and activate the same python environment.
+7. Open a second terminal and activate the same python environment.

 8. Navigate to the `/LOCALGPT/localGPTUI` directory.